Fingers on buzzers! Bristol's quiz team prepares for Paxman

 All applicants were put to the test by the University of Bristol's Students' Union (Bristol SU) in November last year, competing in three rounds of mentally gruelling tests.

-The successful team first needed to pass an 'excruciatingly hard' test and an interview with the production team, who then selected the 28 teams who would appear on television.
+The successful team first needed to pass a test and an interview with the production team, who then selected the 28 teams who would appear on television.

 After intense training, the team headed to the studios in Salford's Media City where they came face-to-face with Paxman and began their quest to become University Challenge Champions 2017.